 Taking a depression history is an important skill often assessed in OSCEs.
 It’s a key skill that you’ll require whichever speciality you’re heading towards.
 The guide below provides a structured framework to ensure that all of the key points are covered in addition to some stock phrases that may come in handy.
-Check out the depression history taking mark scheme here.

 A few general tips for these type of situations: